 You will also probably need a travel card to save money on foreign exchange currencies.
 Most banks will charge between 1.5% and 2.5% on each transaction that you do in another currency than yours!
 You can eliminate all these fees with a travel card.
 This can save you a lot of money if you travel a lot or purchase things online in other countries.

-It is very important that you use credit cards correctly.
+You must use credit cards correctly.
 You should never carry a balance on any credit card!
 If you always pay your credit card bill in full and choose a free credit card with some cashback, you cannot go wrong!

 Financially Independent Retire Early